b-data/jupyter-remote-desktop-proxy/README.md

 When this extension is launched it will run a Linux desktop on the Jupyter single-user server, and proxy it to your browser using VNC via Jupyter.

-If a `vncserver` executable is found in `PATH` it will be used, otherwise a bundled TightVNC server is run.
+A `vncserver` executable is required for this extension.
 You can use this to install vncserver with support for other features, for example the [`Dockerfile`](./Dockerfile) in this repository installs TurboVNC for improved OpenGL support.

 ## Installation